 Conclusion

-My two cents on this is to write the command in a script that will accept input parameter, so you can call a bash script, for example:
+You could even write the command in a bash script that will accept input parameter, for instance:

 ./rename-az-sql-db.sh --name "new-name-db"